You'll find these forms a breeze to use

 4. Changing a form that you've already filled in

 If you need to make changes to a form you've filled in you can click it to open it just like you would normally and change whatever you need to change in there.
 Then save it again and it'll be updated with your changes.

 You can also choose to save it with something included in the file name such as rev2 (or 3 or 4, etc.) so that you'll always have a copy of the original and then each revision.

-After you've filled in the form and saved it you can either email it or fax it or mail it, however you'd like to distribute it.
+After you've filled in the form and saved it you can either email it or fax it or mail it or hand it off personally, however you'd like to distribute it.